agmcleod/website/_posts/2023-12-22-experimenting-with-svelte-sveltekit.md

 ## What I like about Svelte

 Setting up the routes & components felt very natural.
-I took me a bit to learn, but I like the hierarchy of layouts, defining their data, routes & nested routes, and how they inherit data.
-Loading in predictions from a JSON file in the layout means every page has it.
+It took me a bit to learn, but I like the hierarchy of layouts, defining their data, routes & nested routes.
+It's nice that pages will inherit data from parent routes and layouts.
+For example, loading in predictions from a JSON file in the layout means every page has it.
 Likewise if i have a route like `/[year]/+page.ts`, that file will load data for other routes under it, such as: `/[year]/about/+page.svelte`.

 In each `+page.svelte` file or `components/Component.svelte` file, I like that the template, JS code, and relevant CSS code is all there.
 It handles CSS class scoping for you.
 Variables defined in the script tag are all available in the html template portion.
 Defining properties of the component is pretty simple, you just export a variable in the script tags.
 The templating language for if statements, and loops is sensible.
 Binding events is also pretty smooth.
 It has built in methods for defining dynamic CSS classes.
 I find it all just comes together rather naturally, and feels great to use.
 This all works very well with typescript.